Data4Democracy/d4d-ambassador/CODE_OF_CONDUCT.md

 The following behaviors are expected and requested of all community members:

  * Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
- * Exercise consideration and respect in your speech and actions.
+ * Exercise inclusivity, equity, consideration and respect in your speech and actions.
  * Attempt collaboration before conflict.
- * Refrain from demeaning, discriminatory, or harassing behavior and speech.
+ * Refrain from racist, sexist, demeaning, discriminatory, or harassing behavior and speech.
+ * Ask for permission and obtain consent before you send others private messages.
- * Be mindful of your surroundings and of your fellow participants.
-Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
+ * Be mindful of your surroundings and of your co-participants.
+Alert community leaders if you notice a dangerous situation, someone being targeted, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
- * Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.
+ * Remember that community event venues may be shared with members of the public; please be respectful to all people in these locations.

 ## 4. Unacceptable Behavior